cvxgrp/a2dr/README.md

 # a2dr

 `a2dr` is a Python package for solving large-scale non-smooth convex optimization problems with general linear constraints, with separable objective functions accessible through their proximal operators.
 It exploits the separability of the objective functions and the sparsity in the linear constraints, and utilizes the power of Anderson acceleration to achieve fast and robust convergence and scalability to multiple processors.
+The current version is `0.2`.

 It is an implementation of type-II Anderson accelerated Douglas-Rachford splitting, based on our paper [A. Fu, J. Zhang, and S. Boyd (2019)](http://www.stanford.edu/~boyd/papers/a2dr.html).